shrenikbhansali/DVI/docs/telemetry.md

 and are named `{run_id}_{phase}_step####.json`.
 Each JSON file contains a `diag` block with fields such as `match_0`, `match_p1`, `best_offset` and `accept_len_default`, together with KV-cache lengths before/after the block.
+When policy-gradient training is enabled the dumps also contain a `diag_extra` section with `eta`, a per-block `prefix_hist`, and averaged `policy_mean_advantage`/`policy_mean_kl` statistics.
+These additional fields help correlate runtime behaviour with policy updates.
 A couple of sample JSONs are usually enough to diagnose alignment issues.